DuqueDeTuring/books2explore/readme.md

 - Personal Knowledge: Towards a Post-Critical Philosophy by Michael Polanyi, Mary Jo Nye
 - Persuasive Technology by B. J. Fogg
 - Phaedrus (Hackett Classics) by Plato, Paul Woodruff
+- Philip K. Dick Collection, The.
+By Philip K. Dick & Steppenwolf Press
+- Philosopher Queens, The.
+By Rebecca Buxton & Lisa Whiting
+- Philosophers on Consciousness (Talking about Philosophy).
+By Jack Symes
 - Philosophical Problems of Quantum Physics by Werner Heisenberg
 - Philosophy and the Mirror of Nature: Thirtieth-Anniversary Edition (Princeton Classics, 30) by Richard Rorty
 - Philosophy in a Technological World: Gods and Titans by James Tartaglia
 - Philosophy in the Flesh: the Embodied Mind & its Challenge to Western Thought by George Lakoff
+- Philosophy of Science: Very Short Introduction (Very Short Introductions).
+By Samir Okasha
+- Philosophy of Software Design, A. By John K. Ousterhout
+- Photographs : George Eastman House by George Eastman House, Therese Mulligan
+- Photographs by David Goldblatt, Martin Parr
 - Photographs Objects Histories: On the Materiality of Images (Material Cultures) by Elizabeth Edwards, Janice Hart
-- Photographs : George Eastman House by George Eastman House, Therese Mulligan
 - Photography and Society (English and French Edition) by Gisele Freund
 - Photography Unplugged by Harald Mante
 - Physics for Entertainment, Book 2 by Yakov Perelman
+- Picture of Dorian Gray, The.
+By Oscar Wilde
 - Picture This How Pictures Work by Molly Bang
 - Piranesi by Susanna Clarke
 - Planetfall, Emma Newman
+- Planilandia.
+By Edwin Abbott
+- Plato: A Very Short Introduction (Very Short Introductions).
+By Julia Annas
+- Player Piano.
+By Kurt Vonnegut
 - Plutocrats: The Rise of the New Global Super-Rich and the Fall of Everyone Else
 - Poesía completa (Spanish Edition) by Alejandra Pizarnik
-- Poétique de la Relation. Édouard Glissant.
 - Poetry from the Future: Why a Global Liberation Movement Is Our Civilisation's Last Chance by Srecko Horvat
+- Poison Eaters: And Other Stories, The.
+By Holly Black
 - Polar Obsession by Paul Nicklen
 - Political Action: A Practical Guide to Movement Politics (New York Review Books Classics) by Michael Walzer, Jon Wiener
 - Political Theology: A Critical Introduction.
 Saul Newman.
 - Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty by Abhijit Banerjee
 - Por qué leer los clásicos (Biblioteca Calvino nº 19), Italo Calvino
+- Por qué leer los clásicos (Biblioteca Calvino) (Spanish Edition).
+By Italo Calvino
 - Portraits: The World's Top Photographers by Fergus Greer  |
 - Postmortem: Une enquête de Kay Scarpetta (French Edition), Patricia Cornwell
 - Postwar: A History of Europe Since 1945 by Tony Judt
+- Powers and Prospects.
+By Noam Chomsky
+- Poétique de la Relation. Édouard Glissant.
 - Practical Astronomy with your Calculator by Peter Duffett-Smith
+- Practical Ethics.
+By Singer
 - Practical Parallel Programming (Scientific and Engineering Computation) by Gregory V. Wilson
 - Practical Unix & Internet Security, 3rd Edition by Simson Garfinkel, Gene Spafford
 - Practical UNIX Programming by Kay A. Robbins, Steven Robbins  |
 - Practical Wisdom by Barry Schwartz & Kenneth Sharpe (Referencia : en artículo blog “Would aliens understand lambda calculus?”)
 - Predict and Surveil: Data, Discretion, and the Future of Policing
+- Predicting the Unpredictable: Pragmatic Approaches to Estimating Cost or Schedule.
+By Johanna Rothman
+- Present Shock: When Everything Happens Now.
+By Douglas Rushkoff
+- Preventing Absenteeism at Work: Understand and Beat This Widespread Phenomenon.
+By 50minutes.com,
 - Primates and Philosophers: How Morality Evolved (Princeton Science Library) by Frans de Waal, Stephen Macedo  |
 - Prime Obsession: Bernhard Riemann and the Greatest Unsolved Problem in Mathematics by John Derbyshire
 - Primitive Mythology (The Masks of God) by Joseph Campbell